Fruit and Nut

 This season we are offering many new lines including an increased range of pinenuts.
 For the full range of stock available in 2019, please refer to the Ordering page.

 * smaller orders may be collected from our premises

 We also offer a consultancy service (primarily focused on tree crops) , undertake orchard establishment and maintenance work, and can advise on municipal or community nut and fruit tree planting projects.
 We can also provide technical assistance with applications for grant-aided projects.
 Site visits can be arranged upon request.

 The nursery also runs one and two day horticultural workshops on a wide range of topics.

-Fruit and Nut is involved in the trialling of many different varieties of nuts and fruit, many of which are growing at the nursery site near Westport.
+For the last eight years, Fruit and Nut has been involved in the trialling of many different varieties of nuts and fruit at a site near Westport.
 The site is a particularly challenging one: extremely wet, quite exposed to westerly winds and also very prone to late spring frosts.
-However, this provides great insights into how plants and micro-climates interact, and gives us the confidence to recommend the most appropriate varieties for anywhere in Ireland and for other countries that experience similar conditions.
+However, this has provided great insights into how plants and micro-climates interact, and has given us the confidence to recommend the most appropriate varieties for anywhere in Ireland and for other countries that experience similar climatic conditions.

 We look at the global warming and the changing climate.
 And we look at peak oil and then the utter dependency of the global food supply on easy oil.
 Within the lifetime of people alive today, multinational food supply chains will cannibalise themselves.
 If food production doesn't become more localised, there won't be a food supply.

 The lack of debate is baffling.
 Yet who, amongst those with a long-term view, would bet against climate change?
 Two-thirds of the food eaten in Ireland is imported and of those imports, the majority comes from regions that will be adversely affected by global warming.
 All current agricultural policies are heading in the direction of even greater dependency on imports.
 Should we wait another twenty years or start planning ahead now?
 There can only be one answer. " Andi Wilson (founder, Fruit and Nut).